 You receive your driver’s total number of points scored in the race, including stage points they’ve earned.

-If the driver of your pick has declared points another series — such as the Xfinity Series or the Camping World Truck Series — they will not receive driver points from NASCAR.
-Fortunately for you, in Random Fantasy Racing, you will earn the number of points that would have been given to the driver had they been eligible for points in the NASCAR Cup Series.
+If the driver of your pick has declared points another series, such as the Xfinity Series or the Camping World Truck Series, they will not receive driver points from NASCAR.
+Fortunately for you, Random Fantasy Racing player, you will earn the number of points that would have been given to the driver had they been eligible for points in the NASCAR Cup Series.

 No. The spirit of the game is that it’s truly random.
-Sometimes you’ll get Kyle Busch, and sometimes you’ll get a Premium Motorsports car.
+Sometimes you’ll get Kyle Busch, and sometimes you’ll get a backmarker.

 Yes.
 You need to have a Twitter account to play.
 Fortunately, you can create one of those for free on Twitter.com.

 Yes.
+The game tweets your pick automatically.
 You can delete the tweet if you want, but it’s a requirement to tweet your pick in order for your pick to be logged.
 Plus, the public spectacle of seeing your pick sent out to all your friends is fun and leads to trash-talking, which everyone likes.

-No. When you approve the app to make your pick, the only thing that happens is your pick is tweeted and logged in our system.
-It doesn’t make your account tweet more things, it doesn’t change your bio, it doesn’t make you follow anyone.
-It just tweets exactly one time whenever you press the giant blue button on randomfantasyracing.com to make a pick.
+No. When you approve the app to make your pick, the only thing that happens is your pick is tweeted and saved into this website.
+It doesn’t make your account tweet more things, it doesn’t change your bio, it doesn’t make you follow anyone, and I can’t read your DMs (nor do I want to.
+BORING!).
+It only tweets exactly one time when you press the giant blue button on randomfantasyracing.com to make a pick for each race.